Hello! Welcome!

 I am close to some other elements of cognitive behavioral therapy, mostly those from the third wave of CBT such as Acceptance and Commitment Therapy - ACT and other Mindfulness-based approaches.

-Gestalt therapy
+Gestalt psychotherapy

 According to the four-year program, after second year of education, individual counseling practice under supervision becomes a mandatory part of my education.